 \subsection{Differential Fault Attack on ACORNv3}

-For the attack on ACORN, the adversary is assumed to have knowledge of 152-bit keystream.
-Before the attack, the multilayer perceptron (MLP) model is implemented to facilitate the process of fault location identification.
-In the attack, the adversary obtains the differential keystream and feeds it into the trained model to identify the fault location and generate the corresponding differential equations with respect to the initial state of the cipher.
-Once a sufficient number of differential equations is collected, those equations are solved to recover the initial state of ACORNv3.
+For the attack on ACORN, the adversary is assumed to have knowledge of a 152-bit keystream.
+In this attack, the adversary obtains the differential keystream and feeds it into the trained MLP model to identify the fault location and generate the corresponding differential equations with respect to the initial state of the cipher.
+Once a sufficient number of equations is collected, they are solved to recover the initial state of ACORNv3.